 rp1-root-dir¶

-Resolves the RP1_ROOT path with git worktree awareness, ensuring agents always access the correct knowledge base location.
+Resolves the RP1_ROOT path with read-only git worktree detection, ensuring agents always access the correct knowledge base location.

 Synopsis¶